NHSDigital/vaccinations-app/infrastructure/README.md

 #### Role

-We go with the least privilege approach, giving only enough permissions to GitHub as needed to be able to create, update and destroy resources.
-This is an iterative approach, so whenever a deployment fails due to missing permissions, the same should be added, tested to ensure it works, and then checked in to the repository.
+##### Step 1 - Initial deployment

 - Open the role just created - `vaccinations-app-github-iam-role`
 - Add permissions policy -> `add permissions` -> `Create inline policy` to it.
 - Select JSON in the policy editor, and paste the contents of the [policy file](github-iam-role-policy.json).
 - Give it a name `vaccinations-app-github-iam-role-policy`.
 - Save
+- Deploy locally or via GitHub

+##### Step 2 - Subsequent deployments

+We go with the least privilege approach, giving only enough permissions to GitHub as needed to be able to create, update and destroy resources.
+This is an iterative approach, so whenever a deployment fails due to missing permissions, the same should be added, tested to ensure it works, and then checked in to the repository.

+After one successful initial deployment, there should be a role created with the application prefix containing the least set of permissions to only specific resources.

+- Now point GitHub environment secret IAM_ROLE to point to that role going forward.

 ## OpenNext